-As you learn more about the colleges on your list, make changes until you can narrow it down to the number of colleges you will apply.
+As you learn more about the colleges on your list, make changes until you can narrow it down to the number of colleges you will apply to.
 There is no magic number of colleges you should apply to, but the majority of experts suggest between six and ten colleges.

 I recommend students apply to a few types of colleges: